LaurentvdBos/poddos/README.md

 - The client cannot connect to any of the containers if they use a network namespace.
 - Working directory is not properly parsed when pulling.
+- Read-only bind mounts need to be implemented